Bachelor of Science in Electrical Engineering

 As an engineering freshman, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
 During the first two or three semesters on campus, you will take a set of courses that are required by all engineering departments.
 After successfully completing the freshman engineering requirements, you'll formally apply for admission to the electrical engineering department.
 Admission is nearly automatic if you've completed these requirements.

-You can obtain a bachelor of science degree in both electrical and computer engineering in about one extra semester.
+You can earn a bachelor of science degree in both electrical and computer engineering by taking about one semester of additional coursework.

-Our one minor and six different emphasis areas help you focus on your interests and career goals.
+Our minor and different emphasis area options help you focus on your interests and career goals.
 Complete 15 credit hours of approved courses to establish a minor and/or at least three (3 credit hour courses) with one of those courses being a 4000 level course in that area to complete an emphasis.

 Automation engineering is cross-disciplinary between chemical engineering, electrical engineering, and mechanical engineering and involves controlling a manufacturing process.
 This minor is of interest to many companies involved in the manufacturing of a wide range of products including food, beverage, chemicals, petro-chemicals, steel, aluminum, tires, automobiles, and semiconductors.